Probably Approximately Correct Nonlinear Model Predictive Control (PAC-NMPC): Simulation Experiments

-The system follows a receding horizon point generated on a looping path.
+The system follows a receding horizon state generated on a looping path.
 The path runs along a set of circular obstacles.
-We optimize a 12 timestep trajectory with $\Delta t=0.1$ sec at a replanning period of $H=0.2$ sec.
-We apply a quadratic cost of the form $J=\vect{x_{T}}^T\vect{Q_f}\vect{x_{T}}$ where $\vect{Q_f}=diag(\left[1.0, 1.0, 0.1, 0.1, 0.0\right])$.
+We optimize a 12 timestep trajectory with $\Delta t=0.1$ second at a replanning period of $H=0.2$ sec.
+We apply a quadratic cost on the final state of the trajectory: $J(\bX)=\bx_{N_T+1}^T\bQ_f\bx_{N_T+1}$ where $\vect{Q_f}=diag(\left[1.0, 1.0, 0.1, 0.1, 0.0\right])$.
 Parameters were as follows: $L=5$, $M=1024$, $\delta=0.05$, $\gamma=10$.
-One small relaxation that we make is to interpolate the sampled control trajectory from 10Hz to 50Hz and assume that our PAC bounds will still hold.
-This allows us to control the system at higher rate.
+To allow for a higher control rate, the executed control trajectory is interpolated from 10 Hz to 50 Hz with the assumption that our PAC bounds will still hold.
 We perform an ablation study in which we compare performance with and without feedback, as well as optimizing the PAC bounds with and without stochastic dynamics.

 PAC-NMPC was successfully able to control the system in real time and followed the path while avoiding nearby obstacles.
 In Figure \ref{fig:ugv_nmpc_route}, we show the route taken by the system during five loops of the path.
-It also shows a quantitative difference in the path when we ablate stochastic dynamics in the bound optimization, feedback, or both.

-During each planning interval of $H=0.2$ sec, the controller achieved an average of 54 iterations of trajectory distribution optimization (approximately 3.7ms per iteration).
-The controller consistently produced PAC bounds of around 5\% probability of collision, which accurately bounded the Monte Carlo estimates.
-The bound was exceed only once out of 482 planning intervals.
-Thus, the estimates were bounded accurately in around 99.8\% of planning intervals, well within the 95\% confidence bound (Fig \ref{fig:ugv_nmpc_bounds}).
+During each planning interval of $H=0.2$ sec, the controller achieved an average of 54 iterations of PAC stochastic trajectory optimization (approximately 3.7ms per iteration).
+The controller consistently produced PAC bounds $\leq$ 5\% probability of collision, which accurately bounded the Monte Carlo estimates when optimizing with stochastic dynamics.
+The bound was exceeded only once out of 482 planning intervals.
+Thus, the estimates were bounded accurately in around 99.8\% of planning intervals, well within the 95\% confidence bound (Fig \ref{fig:ugv_nmpc_bounds}d).

-When optimizing the bounds with deterministic dynamics, the probability of collision estimates were only bounded in 93.9\% of planning intervals.
-This decrease in bound accuracy is even more apparent when running the controller without feedback to compensate for unmodeled noise; optimizing with deterministic dynamics without feedback results in only 64.7\% of planning intervals having bounded probability of collision estimates (Fig \ref{fig:ugv_nmpc_bounds}).
+We demonstrate a quantitative difference in the observance of the PAC Bounds in Figure \ref{fig:ugv_nmpc_bounds}.
+When optimizing the bounds with the nominal dynamics, the probability of collision estimates were only bounded in 93.9\% of planning intervals (Fig \ref{fig:ugv_nmpc_bounds}b).
+This decrease in bound accuracy is even more apparent when running the controller without feedback to compensate for unmodeled noise, resulting in only 64.7\% of planning intervals having bounded probability of collision estimates (Fig \ref{fig:ugv_nmpc_bounds}a).